 Lehner et al. (2014) revealed that a continuum exists for these spherical nodules, in which one end member consists of metalsulfide nodules that contain no silicates, and the other end member consists of pyroxene-rich chondrules that contain no sulfides.
 They suggest that when taken together, the compositions of each of these components (transitional objects and matrix) manifest a complementary relationship.
 Trace element studies of Sahara 97096 by Jacquet et al. (2015) led them to conclude that formation of these opaque nodules was the result of an extreme sulfidizing event in which oldhamite (CaS) was expelled from chondrules, thus negating the necessity for enstatite chondrite silicates to have initially condensed under unique reducing conditions associated with high C/O ratios.
 Nevertheless, the significant Si content of FeNi-metal (~2.5 wt%) among E chondrites attests to formation under extremely reducing conditions consistent with a C/O value of 0.83 and an oxygen fugacity lower than IW9 (Kadlag et al., 2019).
-In addition, Kadlag et al. (2019) determined there was a difference in δ30Si values between EH matrix metal and the metal-troilite spherules (MTS).
-They argue that this difference could be due to variability in pre-accretionary conditions (e.g., temperature, oxygen fugacity), to variability in kinetic isotope fractionation during the formation of perryite, or possibly to the formation of the MTS in a distinct low-oxygen fugacity nebular reservoir which was 30Si-depleted.
+In addition, Kadlag et al. (2019) determined there was a difference in δ30Si values between EH matrix metal and the metal-troilite spherules.
+They argue that this difference could be due to variability in pre-accretionary conditions (e.g., temperature, oxygen fugacity), to variability in kinetic isotope fractionation during the formation of perryite, or possibly to the formation of these spherules in a distinct low-oxygen fugacity nebular reservoir which was 30Si-depleted.

-A characteristic that is unique to this meteorite compared to other E chondrites is the presence in some portions of abundant refractory inclusions.
-It has been shown by Tagle and Berlin (2007) that the E chondrites are typically depleted in those refractory elements that condense before Au, but that the CV/CK chondrites are enriched in these same elements to a complementary degree.
+A unique characteristic of this meteorite compared to other E chondrites is the presence in some portions of abundant refractory inclusions.
+It was shown by Tagle and Berlin (2007) that the E chondrites are typically depleted in those refractory elements which condense before Au, but that the CV/CK chondrites are enriched in these same elements to a complementary degree.
 Below the temperature at which refractory inclusions give way to the formation of chondrules, this complementarity is maintained, although it is reversed.
 They expressed support for a scenario whereby the refractory component was transferred from the E-chondrite formation region to the CV/CK region.
 Alternatively, this lost refractory silicate condensate may have ultimately accreted to the proto-Earth and other parent bodies (Kadlag et al., 2019).